Vikrantthenge/vikrant-portfolio/README.md

 ## 🙋‍♂️ About Me

-I'm Vikrant Thenge, an advanced data analyst with 18+ years in airline operations, now driving impact through predictive analytics, automation bots, and recruiter-ready dashboards.
+I'm **Vikrant Thenge**, an advanced data analyst with 18+ years in airline operations, now driving impact through predictive analytics, automation bots, and recruiter-ready dashboards.
 I build tools that are not just technically sound—but visually branded, instantly accessible, and designed to convert interest into interviews.
 From Streamlit apps to Power BI dashboards, every project in this portfolio is crafted to showcase clarity, interactivity, and cross-industry versatility.

 📍 Dombivli, Mumbai, Maharashtra, India